TrainTravel/scala-workshop/03-higher-order.md

 * Functions can no fixed points, or they may have many
 * Think of a quadratic equation

-Follows this presentation (but for JavaScript): http://matt.might.net/articles/implementation-of-recursive-fixed-point-y-combinator-in-javascript-for-memoization/
+Follows this presentationm, albeit for JavaScript: http://matt.might.net/articles/implementation-of-recursive-fixed-point-y-combinator-in-javascript-for-memoization/

 Demo: Wolfram Alpha